Why hire a licensed and insured drone pilot and not the kid next door

 For the longest time, it was a very gray area, hiring a drone operator.
 The rules were not clearly defined, but all that has changed since August 29, 2016.
 The FAA released the new Part 107 regulations that codified the commercial use of drones in United States airspace.

-Now if you hire an unlicensed and/or un-insured provider you can be held liable for any injuries, crashes etc. If you are a real estate agent / broker the consequences can be rather stiff including loss of real estate / broker’s license.
+Now if you hire an unlicensed and/or un-insured provider you can be held liable for any injuries, crashes etc. If you are a real estate agent / broker the consequences can be rather stiff including loss of real estate / broker’s license as well as committing a federal crime.

 This is an excerpt of an email from a FAA official about the use of unlicensed operators.